sveltejs/kit/.changeset/moody-zoos-compare.md

 '@sveltejs/kit': patch
 ---

-fix: changing `version` doesn't affect the hashes for chunks without any actual code changes
+fix: ensure a changing `version` doesn't affect the hashes for chunks without any actual code changes